A Guide for Professionals

 In the vast majority of case efflorescence will natural disperse though use and exposure to the elements and will disappear over a period of a couple of months, without the need for any additional cleaning.

 If you would prefer to speed up the process we would recommend using a stiff bristled brush (non metal) and clean running water, or a light clean with a pressure washer, being careful not to damage any pointing.
-Ensure you complete remove the water from the surface of the stone after cleaning, or crystals may remain that can cause efflorescence too reappear.
+Ensure you completely remove the water from the surface of the stone after cleaning, or crystals may remain that can cause efflorescence too reappear.
 If the efflorescence returns it will mean the factors causing it have not yet stopped, and the area will need to be cleaned again.

 After you have tried the above method and are still finding you are getting persistent stubborn efflorescence staining, you can use an efflorescence cleaner that is specifically formulated for natural stone.
 These products must only be used as directed and you must read fully the application instructions and health and safety guidance before application.
 We would also recommend testing any products on an inconspicuous area first to ensure you are happy with the final result.